 Survivor-led training and consultancy to help organisations develop and deliver trauma-informed and survivor-sensitive services.

-Survivor-led creative projects, self-help and peer-led initiatives including our bi-annual self-help gathering, our private online peer-support group and initiatives such as exploring the role of creative expression and spirituality in trauma recovery.
+Survivor-led creative projects, self-help and peer support including in person and online peer-support groups, writing groups and publications, and projects such as exploring the role of creative expression and spirituality in trauma recovery.